kasiopea-org/pisek/README.md

     - It doesn't crash on malicious output
  - The solutions finish as expected
     - They get the expected number of points
-    - They succeed/fail on each subtask as expected
+    - They succeed/fail on each test (group of testcases) as expected
  - Data files (inputs and outputs) are valid
     - They are in the correct encoding
     - They don't contain unprintable characters